NegativeZer0z/CSC481/README.txt

-    Note: the entire window may not be on your screen on the first execution of it, if so drag it on the screen Note 2: the deathzone is located to the right of the platforms
+    Note: the entire window may not be on your screen on the first execution of it, if so drag it on the screen Note 2: the deathzone is located to the right of the platforms Note 3: there is a separate readme for the Flappy Bird game called FlappyBirdREADME.txt

 Game Controls for platformer:
     Move left: "left arrow" or "a"